 - Sourcing the Hemp – The recently-passed hemp bill includes specific provisions for distribution and retail sale of hemp extract.
 It requires that there is a certificate of analysis prepared by an independent testing laboratory and that there is specific information on the packaging.
 The bill also permits the hemp to be transported across state lines consistent with federal law.
 We will assist you through the entire sourcing process including identifying the right source to suit your needs, complying with the legal requirements, and negotiating the supply contracts.

 - Reporting/Testing Compliance – In order for hemp to be legal, it must contain no more than 0.3% THC.
 This creates various requirements with reporting/testing compliance.
 We will assist you with setting up procedures so that your operations comply with all reporting and testing requirements.

 - Packaging Compliance – The recently-passed hemp bill requires specific information on the packaging of hemp extracts, including a scannable barcode or quick response code linked to the certificate of analysis of the hemp extract by an independent testing laboratory; the batch number; the Internet address of a website where batch information may be obtained; the expiration date; the number if milligrams of hemp extract; and a statement that the product contains a total delta-9-tetrahydrocannabinol concentration that does not exceed 0.3% on a dry-weight basis.
-Moreover, the Department of Agriculture may add additional rules to these packaging requirements.
+Moreover, the Department of Agriculture and Consumer Services added additional rules to these packaging requirements.
 We will ensure that you have a process in place to ensure all items have the required packaging information.